$0 Rhode Island Adoption Quick-Start Checklist

 Some Rhode Island kinship families consider guardianship rather than adoption as a permanency option.
 It is worth understanding the difference:

 Guardianship preserves the biological parents' legal rights.
 The biological parents can petition to modify or terminate the guardianship in the future.
 It does not grant the guardian the same legal standing as a parent.
-Financial assistance is available but typically less than adoption subsidy.
+Ask DCYF which financial assistance, if any, applies.

 Adoption permanently terminates the biological parents' rights and gives the adoptive parent full legal parental status.
 The arrangement is not reversible.
-Financial support through the Adoption Assistance Agreement is generally more comprehensive.
+Financial support may be available through an Adoption Assistance Agreement when the child and case qualify.

 For children whose biological parents have capacity to re-enter their lives in a positive way, guardianship may be the more appropriate structure.
 For children who need the permanency and stability that legal adoption provides — and whose parents are not in a position to re-assume care — adoption is the more protective outcome.